Schwerin Castle – A fairytale castle in northern Germany with an abundance of extras.

 On a small island in one of Germany’s largest lakes stands a castle that seems to have leapt straight from the pages of a fairytale—complete with towering spires, grand battlements, a magnificent castle park, and even its own resident ghost.
 As if that weren’t enchanting enough, Schwerin Castle was added to the UNESCO World Heritage List last year as the Schwerin Residence Ensemble, recognized for its unique architecture and the area's historical significance as the residence of the Grand Dukes of Mecklenburg-Schwerin.
 But this isn’t just a castle—it’s an entire ensemble of awe-inspiring buildings that captivate and astonish.

-view of the city of schwerin
+view of the city of Schwerin

 Schwerin Castle has a long and storied past, yet in many ways, it is surprisingly young.
 The original fortress on the lake dates back to the 10th century, but it wasn’t until the 19th century that it was transformed into the fairytale vision we see today.